-Once a quote is issued, you'll be reminded before it becomes overdue so you can act before it's too late.
+- Quote reminders: Once a quote is issued, you'll be reminded before it becomes overdue so you can act before it's too late

-If someone signs up for a newsletter, requests a brochure or registers for one of your company's events, you'll know about it.
+- Sign-up notifications: If someone signs up for a newsletter, requests a brochure or registers for one of your company's events, you'll know about it

-Do you know which of your customers haven’t received a single phone call from your sales reps in the past six months?
-Find out before it becomes a problem.
+- Customer contact reminders: Find out which of your customers haven’t received a single phone call from your sales reps over a certain time period – before it becomes a problem

-Make sure that all potential leads, whether from trade shows, direct mail campaigns or other marketing exercises, are followed up properly by your team.
+- Follow-up tracking: Make sure that all potential leads, whether from trade shows, direct mail campaigns or other marketing exercises, are followed up properly by your team

 All good CRM systems have automation built in, and the good ones have a lot.
 Once set up properly, you'll find these aspects of your business can be handled faster and with greater productivity than before.